 According to research firm LPL Financial, a U.S. recession didn’t arrive for an average of 21 months after the yield curve inverted.
 The average returns in the S&P 500 during those 21 months?
 12.7%.

 Here are the stats broken down by year (table courtesy of LPL Financial and FactSet):

 The good news is that those panicky headlines about a recession being imminent are a bit premature.
-The five times the inverted yield curve signal has flashed in the last 40 years, the quickest a U.S. recession has followed was in 1980-1981, when there was an 11-month lag between the two.
+The five non-Covid-tainted times the yield curve signal has flashed in the last 45 years, the quickest a U.S. recession has followed was in 1980-1981, when there was an 11-month lag between the two.
 The longest gap between a yield curve inverting and a recession commencing was from 1998 to 2001, a nearly three-year gap between the two.

 I recommend you take advantage of it while you can!

 *This post has been updated from an original version, published in 2019.